mistralai/platform-docs-public/docs/guides/finetuning_sections/_02_prepare_dataset.md

 Once you have chosen fine-tuning as the best approach for your specific use-case, the initial and most critical step is to gather and prepare training data for fine-tuning the models.
-Here are six specific use cases that you might find helpful:
+Here are seven specific use cases that you might find helpful:

 ### Use cases